-Our School Improvement Strategy is based on the importance of achieving effective leadership and management that will have a relentless focus on improving the quality and consistency of teaching and learning, leading to raised attainment and progress.
+Our School Improvement Strategy is based on the importance of achieving effective leadership and management that will have a relentless focus on improving the quality and consistency of our curriculum offers.
+To respond and adapt and so enable children to be ready for the next stage of their educational journey.